-In addition, outside of the curriculum, more able and talented students are included in 'Hubble' projects.
-This year- round programme, aims to enrich academic enquiry is targeted at each year group in turn and linked to their current academic choices.
+In addition, outside of the curriculum, gifted and talented students are included in 'Hubble' projects.
+This yearround programme, aims to enrich academic enquiry is targeted at each year group in turn and linked to their current academic choices.
 There are additional whole school initiatives to foster the academic community, currently exemplified by the Debating Society.